Should I get a credit card? What to consider first

 If you’re actively looking for a new credit card, you can even use online tools to get pre-approved.
-At Capital One, you can quickly see whether you’re pre-approved for a card using Capital One’s pre-approval tool with no impact to your credit score.
+You can quickly see whether you’re pre-approved for a card using Capital One’s pre-approval tool—with no impact to your credit score.

 Some people consider applying for a credit card before making a big purchase.
 That might include things like appliances, furniture or a family vacation.